canelhasmateus/diamond/vault/A/ramble/WhenBrowsersDefaultedHttps.md

 To deal with this, service providers usually implement [[Redirection]] Chains.
 This is not the best approach, since it requires establishing multiple connections, alongside multiple round trips.

 It is also not secure, since for at least one request we're not using [[ProtocolHTTP]]s.
-This opens an opportunity for [[MITM]] Attacks, since the first #request can be intercepted by "bad" parties, and redirected to [[Phishing]] domains.
+This opens an opportunity for [[AttackMitM]] Attacks, since the first #request can be intercepted by "bad" parties, and redirected to [[AttackPhishing]] domains.

 Recently, browsers have decided to default to #HTTPS.